 Moving forward, the team are keen to seek an NHS Mandate for the use of the LungHealth COPD platform.
 It remains the team’s vision to have every COPD patient globally treated through LungHealth decision support software to optimise their care.

 Biswajit joined the NHS Clinical Entrepreneur Programme in 2021 as part of cohort 5.

-“The programme gave me access to range or resources and expertise.
+“The programme gave me access to range of resources and expertise.
 The network was key; seeing my peers going through the same journey gave me a sense of belonging.
-The opportunity to showcase my innovation to industry experts and contacts in the NHS gave me valuable insight and provide the best ‘shop window’ for the innovation, one could ever hope for.
+The opportunity to showcase my innovation to industry experts and contacts in the NHS gave me valuable insight and provided the best ‘shop window’ for the innovation one could ever hope for.
 “Dr Biswajit Chakrabarti, Consultant Respiratory Physician and NHS Clinical Entrepreneur.

 Find out more

 To find out more about Lung Health and their services, please visit the Lung Health website